-Blackstrap molasses may be a lesser known sweetener to many, and its uses somewhat of a mystery.
+Blackstrap molasses may be a lesser known sweetener to many, and its uses are somewhat of a mystery.
 So what’s the deal with blackstrap molasses?
-Known as a “healthier” sweetener, blackstrap molasses carries potential health benefits due to its vitamins and nutrient contents.
+Known as a “healthier” sweetener, blackstrap molasses carries potential health benefits due to its vitamin and nutrient content.
 From baked recipes to delicious sauces, blackstrap molasses can add a depth of flavor like no other sweetener.
 And although it’s still technically an added sugar that you should limit, this sugar has more healthful attributes, making it a little bit of a better choice than other refined sugars.

 What It Is